Why You Should Take Website Security Seriously

 Keep your passwords in a secure location.
 Don’t store them on your PC unless it’s a secure password website like LastPass or PassBolt.
 Ideally you want to have them written down and stashed away so if your device is compromised the passwords are not anywhere on the device.

 Opt for two-factor authentication on any account that allows it.
 This makes it so that if your PC is compromised, they’d still need access to your phone or a separate device to get into any of your accounts.

 Educate yourself and staff with a cyber security course

 Learn cybersecurity protocols and train staff to do the same.
 As with any self-defence class, one of the key lessons is knowing how to identify a dangerous situation.
 Pay attention to links, files, and phishing emails.
 Know how to spot them, and how to deal with them.

 Clicking on any link you find making some special claim is often a trap.
 If you know what to look for you’re less likely to fall for one of the classic blunders of the online world.

 Use a VPN when you’re using Wi-Fi outside your home, in a public area.

 Consider using a managed plan for your website

-If you own a website or are yet to, consider getting a WordPress hosting plan to save yourself the hassle of ensuring your website is secure.
+If you own a website or are yet to, consider getting a web hosting plan to save yourself the hassle of ensuring your website is secure.
 Clean-up is more expansive than protection.
 Take a look at our plans for a more comprehensive online security.

 Approximately 95% of all breaches are human error.
 That means many of these hacks could be avoided if we are vigilant and properly trained.
 Don’t skim on the security protocols.
 Ensure that you do the right things right and it’s unlikely that you’ll fall victim to these online hooligans.